Rosin: Uses

 Rosin and its derivatives also exhibit wide-ranging pharmaceutical applications.
 Rosin derivatives show excellent film forming and coating properties.
 They are also used for tablet film and enteric coating purpose.
 Rosins have also been used to formulate microcapsules and nanoparticles.

 Glycerol, sorbitol, and mannitol esters of rosin are used as chewing gum bases for medicinal applications.
 The degradation and biocompatibility of rosin and rosin-based biomaterials has been examined in vitro and ex vivo.

+Rosin soaps and esters

+Treatment of rosin with sodium hydroxide or sodium carbonate converts the abietic acid into its sodium salt, which is known as a soap.
+Whereas most domestic soaps are sodium salts of straight-chain fatty acids, the rosin soaps have the branched and cyclic backbone associated with abietic acid.
+Rosin soaps, also called rosinates, are used to "size" paper, a process that gives paper a desirable hydrophobic texture.

+The conversion of abietic acid to esters is also practiced commercially.
+Ester of glycerol and methanol are both of interest.
+These materials are colorless syrups.
+They are compounded with polymers as tackifiers.